ASI guided group near the summit of Mt. Shasta

 Includes:

-All guide's auxillary and group climbing gear, all group camping gear: tents, stove, fuel, cook kit and 1 mountain dinner.
-Guide's transportation fee.
+Rental gear: ice axe, crampons, harness, helmet, and pack.
+All guide's auxiliary and group climbing gear, all group camping gear: tents, stove, fuel, cook kit, 1 mountain dinner and two breakfasts.
+Also New this year is your summit pass is included!!

 Does not include: